aduggin/csun2013-presentation/README.md

 BBC Standards and Guidelines not up to date - javascript, html5 and aria

-No single good accessibility resource that shares best practices
+A shortage of practical examples and support information.
+No single good accessibility resource that shares best practices that is easily digestible by developers and designers.

 Many best practices still not really established.
-Little or no empirical evidence - e.g what the best way to build a carousel.
+Very little shared research and observation - e.g what the best way to build a carousel.
 There's a difference between making something technical accessible and intuitive/usable.

 ## The Development approach

-Accessibility made a priority from above from the start

 Thought about accessibility from the start